Landscaping - Pesticides - Personal Protective Equipment

 - Remove all contaminated clothing immediately.

 - Follow the first-aid advice for skin and eye contact on the pesticide’s Safety Data Sheet (SDS) and label.

 - For skin contact: Scrub the contaminated area vigorously with soap and water.

 - Wash entire body, including hair, with soap and water.

 - Rinse with clean water for at least 15 minutes.

-- Rinse eyes if pesticide gets in them, at eye-wash station or with clean water and obtain medical attention.
+- For eye contact: Rinse the eyes at an eye-wash station or with clean water and seek medical attention.

 - Any co-workers who help you should wear gloves and rubber boots and take precautions to prevent contaminating themselves.